-iOS 11 is out and it’s optimized for all us iPad folks!
-This time around, Apple decided to place its energy and effort into making a great iPad user experience.
-That means that iOS 11 includes a lot of special “for iPad only” features.
+iOS 11 is out, and it’s optimized for all us iPad folks!
+This time around, Apple decided to place its energy and effort into making an excellent iPad user experience.
+That means that iOS 11 includes a lot of unique “for iPad only” features.
 That’s the reason Apple tags iOS 11 as “A giant step for iPhone.
 A monumental leap for iPad.”

 - 0.1 The foundation of these iPad-only updates is the iPad Dock